Yaseen121/FinalYearProject/README.md

 1. Users can create and edit villages.
-2. Ingame economy system and shop.
+2. In game currency system and shop.
 2. Users can attack other villages to earn money, however if fail, they will have to pay out some money.
 3. As villages grow they appear bigger on the game map to reflect their strength.
 4. Real-time location tracking.